Rate Limits

 User-Level Limits

 Apply individually to each user identified via JWT (requires Client Access enabled).
-Use cases:- Per-user quotas in multi-tenant applications

 - Fair usage across different users